Main Content Start

 medical evacuation and repatriation.

-This insurance will cover students only during the official dates of the study abroad program.
+This international student insurance policy will cover students only during the official dates of the study abroad program.
 It can't be extended for travel before or after your program.
 If you are traveling on your own outside of the program dates (either before or after), we strongly encourage you to purchase additional insurance so you will have international health insurance for your entire trip abroad.
 You must pay for this additional coverage yourself; you cannot purchase it through the Study Abroad Office.

 Immunizations and Medication